 Just as one good turn does, so does one bright pop of colour deserve another.
 But while a bold hue on both lips and eyes can be too much of a makeup fun-fair, makeup artist David Cranson worked with us to create a more workable alternative: contrast brights on both lips and nails.
 The eyes here are left understated – almost bare – making the glossy bright lips the focus of the face.
 As David points out, the bright colour also makes your smile look fresher and brighter.
 A on trend beauty look for 2012 that’s simple to create, follow the how-to guide on creating this look for yourself after the break.
 Click the thumbnails for full pictures To prep and prime: moisturise the face well (David used Aesop’s oil free moisturizer).
 Pluck any strays from the eyebrows & brush into place.
 Conceal with a lighter shade than your foundation using a synthetic brush & blend well (David used Martin Bray pro range concealer palette).
 Lightly powder to set using a HD powder.
 Apply blush to the apples of the cheeks for a rosy glow.
 Apply lashings of clear mascara to the eyelashes to give them volume but keep them fresh.
 Pick a bright lipstick colour and paint the lips with a lip brush.
 David used a bold fuchsia pink on Sarah and a bright coral on Amy.
 Paint the fingernails with a contrasting colour to bring together this look.
-Thanks again to David Cranson for his beauty expertise, and photographer Kelly Defina for capturing the beauty look.
+Thanks again to David Cranson for his beauty expertise.